How to Vet Patient Portal Companies Before You Decide

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is the primary law that federally protects health information, requiring providers, insurance companies, and clearinghouses to follow specific standards for how health information can be used and disclosed.
 When evaluating different vendors, look for a company that offers a HIPAA-complaint patient portal and takes the necessary steps to ensure information is kept safe to protect patients’ privacy at all costs.

-Additionally, the patient portal company you choose to partner with should also adhere to Stage 2 Meaningful Use requirements set forth by the Centers for Medicare and Medicaid (CMS).
-Stage 2 Meaningful Use regulations include several core objectives, including rules around recording medication orders, submitting prescriptions electronically, implementing clinical decision support at the point of care, performing medication reconciliation, public health and clinical data registry reporting, and more.
+Additionally, the patient portal provider you choose to partner with must also comply with the Stage 2 Meaningful Use requirements established by the Centers for Medicare and Medicaid Services (CMS).
+These regulations encompass several core objectives, such as recording medication orders, submitting prescriptions electronically, implementing functionalities at the point of care, performing medication reconciliation, and reporting to public health and clinical data registries, among others.

 Robust Security Protocols